adamfoneil/Dapper.QX/README.md

 ![img](https://adamosoftware.blob.core.windows.net/images/dapper-qx-debug.png)

 Note the extra indent you're seeing in the SQL is because of whitespace in the sample query's [source file](https://github.com/adamosoftware/Ginseng8/blob/dapper-qx/Ginseng8.Mvc/Queries/OpenWorkItems.cs#L218) from where I took this screenshot.
 In the source file, the SQL is stored with a verbatim string, so the indent is preserved.

+## Tooling
+To help you build C# result classes for any SQL query, I offer a free tool [Postulate.Zinger](https://github.com/adamosoftware/Postulate.Zinger).

 ----
 Please see also my Crud library [Dapper.CX](https://github.com/adamosoftware/Dapper.CX), Dapper.QX's companion library.